Start playing guitar How to choose a guitar for beginners?

 Tiger Army are another of the few psychobilly bands that have crossed into the mainstream.
 They’ve done it on the back of excellent songs, relentless touring, and a helping hand from Jerry Finn.

 They’ve supported bands like Rancid, The Dropkick Murphys, and Social Distortion.
-Their discography and energy-filled live shows have made Tiger Army a favorite band for retro-rock fans and punks alike.
+Their discography and energy-filled live shows have made Tiger Army a favourite band for retro-rock fans and punks alike.
+And thus they’ve helped expose psychobilly to a brand new audience.

 5. HorrorPops